KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ![](google-maps-and-trends/google-trends-united-methodist-catholic-presbyterian-baptist.jpg)

 ## Google Trends Graph for Phrases "church" "Bible" and "Jesus"
 Google Trends graph for the phrases ["church" "Bible" and "Jesus" (region: worldwide)](http://www.google.com/trends/explore#q=church%2C%20Bible%2C%20Jesus&cmpt=q&tz=), from around 2004 to 2015.
 Wavering, but not exactly down and to the right.
-This graph does not reflect increasing world population/increasing access to search tools.
 ![](google-maps-and-trends/google-trends-church-bible-jesus.jpg)

 ## Increasing United Methodist Membership in Developing Countries